-Nine Men Face Hazing Charges For The Alcohol-Induced Death Of A Fraternity Pledge
+Nine Fraternity Members Face Hazing Charges For The Alcohol-Induced Death Of A 20-Year-Old Pledge

 The circumstances surrounding Coffey and Piazza's death also resembled the death of Chun "Michael" Deng, a freshman at Baruch College in New York, who suffered brain trauma after he was tackled multiple times during a Pi Delta Psi hazing ritual in 2013.

-In that case too, the brothers waited around one to two hours before seeking medical help and tried to cover up the fraternity's involvement with police.
+In that case, too, the brothers waited around one to two hours before seeking medical help and tried to cover up the fraternity's involvement with police.
 Authorities charged 37 fraternity members for Deng's death with crimes ranging from assault to murder.
 Earlier this month, a judge banned Pi Delta Psi from operating in Pennsylvania for 10 years and fined them more $100,000 after the fraternity was convicted of involuntary manslaughter in Deng's death.

 Texas State University and Louisiana State University also suspended Greek life last year following the hazing deaths of students at fraternity parties.